-How to Do Flat Chenille Stitch
+How To Do Flat Chenille Stitch

-I saw a sweet meme on Facebook recently that featured a chalk-board to-do list for the holidays.
+“I saw a sweet meme on Facebook recently that featured a chalk-board to-do list for the holidays.
 The first thing on the list was “Make Presents”, but someone crossed out and added letters so it read, “Be Present”.
 Isn’t that great?
 It made me think about my pre-holiday freak-outs surrounding gift-giving, trolling the malls for perfect gifts, wild-eyed and frothing like some kind of holiday banshee.
 The reality is, those around me would probably be a lot happier if I gave them Presence rather than Presents.
 With that in mind, I’m going to do my best this year to Make Presence for my loved ones.

 But WAIT!
 I get a lot of joy out of gift-giving, so “Make Presents” is staying on the list!
 A good compromise is beading gifts for those on my list, because when I bead a piece with a specific person in mind, I get to hold that person in my thoughts the whole time I’m working, sending them good vibes.
 As a result, I can create a present AND give my presence!
 I love it when things work out like that, don’t you?

-With all this Making Presents business on my mind, I’m excited to tell you about a new eBook the F+W Beading Team just finished putting together.
+With all this Making Presents business on my mind, I’m excited to tell you about the eBook the Beading Team just finished putting together.
 10 Holiday Projects for Fall through the New Year is an all-new content eBook that’s filled with projects I know lots of people on my list would love.
 One that I’m particularly excited about is the Silver and Gold Bracelet by Diana Balogh.
 Diana uses flat chenille stitch to form a stunning flat band that would look as great with a Santa-festooned Christmas sweater as it would with a sophisticated black dress.
 I’m especially excited about it because of the way she’s incorporated flat chenille stitch, a technique that’s usually shown in rope form.
 Want a sneak peek?
 Here’s how to get a flat chenille stitch band started: